HariNarayanan777/ios-style-guide/README.md

 > Using constants gives better information about the type, and helps to avoid simple mistakes
 > The use if kTA vs. TA makes the scope of the constant more obvious.
 In general, the more obvious the better.
+>
+> Note: `NSString * const` does not follow normal variable naming, which has no space between * and const.
+This is an exception here introduced by Apple, and we follow Apple's example in this case.

 ## Types